CS-Klasrum/BSCS-19-WhiteBoard/README.md

 # White Board
-A writing sheet made with Python using tkinter                                                                   Project for Finals
+A writing sheet made with Python using tkinter.
+Project for Finals